Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Ability Enabled"				"0"

-			// The Super Tank spawns this many Witches at once.
+			// The Super Tank converts this many common infected into Witch minions at once.
 			// --
 			// Minimum: 1
 			// Maximum: 25